Weskan Public Records Directory

 Criminal Records

-Criminal records in Wallace County encompass felony, misdemeanor, traffic violations, and sex offender registry information.
-The Wallace County Sheriff's Office and the Kansas Bureau of Investigation maintain these records.
-Residents can conduct background checks through the Kansas Bureau of Investigation, which provides comprehensive criminal history reports.
-The records system ensures that both local and state-level offenses are documented, facilitating law enforcement and public safety efforts.
+Criminal records in Wallace County cover felony, misdemeanor, traffic violations, and sex offender registry information.
+Residents can conduct background checks through the Kansas Bureau of Investigation, which provides criminal history reports.
+The records system ensures that both local and state-level offenses are documented, helping with law enforcement and public safety efforts.

 Public Records Access